Why the judge in Young Thug’s trial was just recused from the case

 In response to the recusal, Young Thug’s attorney released a statement: “Jeffrey Williams is innocent of the charges brought in this indictment and to clear his name he sought a speedy trial, one in which he would receive the constitutional guarantees of a fair trial with an impartial judge presiding and ethical prosecutors following the law.
 Sadly, Judge Glanville and the prosecutors have run afoul of their duties under the law.
 Mr. Williams is grateful that the reviewing court agreed with him and entered the order recusing and disqualifying Judge Glanville from presiding over Mr. Williams’ case.
 We look forward to proceeding with a trial judge who will fairly and faithfully follow the law.”

-The new judge replacing Judge Granville in the case is Judge Shukura L. Ingram.
+The new judge replacing Granville in the case is Judge Shukura L. Ingram.

 Copyright 2024 NPR